 New Mexico Metro Housing Markets

 New Mexico is comprised of four metro housing markets that account for nearly 67% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Land of Enchantment metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 New Mexico’s state economy is specialized in Mining, Construction, and Leisure Hosp.
 Manufacturing, Information, and Fncl activities industry sectors are less important to the state economy compared to the national economy.